gsi-upm/senpy/docs/installation.rst

 Installation
 ------------
-The stable version can be used in two ways: as a system/user library through pip, or as a docker image.
+The stable version can be used in two ways: as a system/user library through pip, or from a docker image.

-The docker image is the recommended way because it is self-contained and isolated from the system, which means:
+Using docker is recommended because the image is self-contained, reproducible and isolated from the system, which means:

-  * Downloading and using it is just one command
+  * It can be downloaded and run with just one simple command
   * All dependencies are included
   * It is OS-independent (MacOS, Windows, GNU/Linux)
   * Several versions may coexist in the same machine without additional virtual environments